dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T806: Breaking violence cycles is essential for peace.
+### T806: Break the cycle of violence for peace and harmony.

 |Support|
 |---|